IN THIS SECTION

 How will the school know how to help my child?

-Parents and carers know their children best and we take the time to listen to concerns and answer queries.
-We value outside professional input and welcome diagnostic information which can guide our efforts to put strategies in place across all aspects of your child’s school experience.
-Our department works closely with primary schools during transition to flag any concerns or highlight strengths.
-Parents/Carers are also invited to contact the SENDCo or Year Progress Leads to give any important info they feel should be known.
+The SEND Team works closely with primary schools during transition to flag any concerns or highlight strengths.
+Parents and carers are also invited to contact the SENDCo or relevant Head of Year to give any important info they feel should be known.
 Teachers will be asked for regular input on your child’s progress.
 Your child will also be listened to about their concerns or preferences – they are at the heart of their own educational experience!

 How will the school know if my child needs additional help and how will the school share information with me?